John Copley, 1st Baron Lyndhurst

-John Singleton Copley, 1st Baron Lyndhurst, PC, QS, FRS (21 May 1772 – 12 October 1863) was a British lawyer and politician.
+John Singleton Copley, 1st Baron Lyndhurst, PC, QS, FRS (21 May 1772 – 12 October 1863), was a British lawyer and politician.
 He was three times Lord High Chancellor of Great Britain.

 Background and education

-Lyndhurst was born in Boston, Massachusetts, the son of painter John Singleton Copley and his wife Susanna Farnham (née Clarke), granddaughter of silversmith Edward Winslow.
+Copley was born in Boston, Massachusetts, the son of painter John Singleton Copley and his wife Susanna Farnham (née Clarke), granddaughter of silversmith Edward Winslow.
 His father left America to live in London in 1774, and his wife and son followed a year later.
-Copley was educated at a private school and Trinity College, Cambridge, where he graduated as second wrangler.
+Copley was educated at a private school and Trinity College, Cambridge.